lenskit/mooc.lenskit.org/setup.md

 2. Create an environment variable so other programs can find Java.
 To do this, go to the Start menu and search for ‘environment’; one of the options is ‘Set up environment variables for your account’.
 Choose this, then Add a new environment variable.
 The variable's name will be `JAVA_HOME`, and its value will be the path to your JDK installation.
 This is typically something like `C:\Program Files\Java\jdk1.8.0_60`.
 You will need to update the value of this variable every time you update your Java installation.

+3. Create a `HOME` environment variable.
+This should point to your user's base directory, e.g. `C:\Users\michael`.
+You can just set this to the value `%USERPROFILE%` and it will automatically pick it up from the Windows equivalent to `HOME`.
+Having an explicit `HOME` variable makes some software happier.

-3. Install IntelliJ IDEA using its [Windows installer](https://www.jetbrains.com/idea/download/).
+4. Install IntelliJ IDEA using its [Windows installer](https://www.jetbrains.com/idea/download/).

 Then you should be ready to go!